kdbinsidebrains/site/_features/03-tables.md

 You can enable Index Column by default in [configuration](/settings/options).
 {: .notice--info}

-### Thousands Separator
+### Thousands' Separator

-By default, all numbers are presented in machine form, without thousands separation, so you can enable thousands separation in a 'Table Result' in the secondary toolbar (or popup menu):
+By default, all numbers are presented in machine form, without thousands' separation, so you can enable thousands' separation in a 'Table Result' in the secondary toolbar (or popup menu):

 ![tablesThousandsSeparator](/assets/images/features/tables/tablesThousandsSeparator.png)

-Thousands separation only shows in the 'Table Result' and copied into clipboard.
-Exporting data into Excel, CSV or any other format always use machine format.
+Thousands' separation only shows in the 'Table Result' and copied into clipboard.
+Exporting data into Excel, CSV or any other format always use a machine format.
 {: .notice--info}

 You can enable Index Column by default in [configuration](/settings/options).